awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 )

 export async function cachingCMMNodeSimpleTest() {
-  /* An AWS KMS key is required to generate the data key.
+  /* An &KMS; key is required to generate the data key.
-   * You need kms:GenerateDataKey permission on the AWS KMS key in generatorKeyId.
+   * You need kms:GenerateDataKey permission on the &KMS; key in generatorKeyId.
    */
   const generatorKeyId =
     'arn:aws:kms:us-west-2:658956600833:alias/EncryptDecrypt'

-  /* Adding alternate AWS KMS keys that can decrypt.
+  /* Adding alternate &KMS; keys that can decrypt.
-   * Access to kms:Encrypt is required for every AWS KMS key in keyIds.
+   * Access to kms:Encrypt is required for every &KMS; key in keyIds.
    * You might list several keys in different AWS Regions.
    * This allows you to decrypt the data in any of the represented Regions.
    * In this example, the generator key
-   * and the additional key are actually the same AWS KMS key.
+   * and the additional key are actually the same &KMS; key.
-   * In `generatorId`, this AWS KMS key is identified by its alias ARN.
+   * In `generatorId`, this &KMS; key is identified by its alias ARN.
-   * In `keyIds`, this AWS KMS key is identified by its key ARN.
+   * In `keyIds`, this &KMS; key is identified by its key ARN.
-   * In practice, you would specify different AWS KMS keys,
+   * In practice, you would specify different &KMS; keys,
    * or omit the `keyIds` parameter.
-   * This is *only* to demonstrate how the AWS KMS key ARNs are configured.
+   * This is *only* to demonstrate how the &KMS; key ARNs are configured.
    */
   const keyIds = [
     'arn:aws:kms:us-west-2:658956600833:key/b3537ef1-d8dc-4780-9f5a-55776cbb2f7f',
   ]

-  /* The AWS KMS keyring must be configured with the desired AWS KMS keys
+  /* The &KMS; keyring must be configured with the desired &KMS; keys
    * This example passes the keyring to the caching CMM
    * instead of using it directly.
    */